You are here: Home > Section on Molecular Regulation

 The search for new (p)ppGpp-like regulators

-Direct identification of the ppGpp nucleotide in animal cells is difficult despite the high sensitivity of currently available chemical techniques; for example, it has eluded quantitation by mass-spectrometric metabolomic approaches even in bacteria where ppGpp can reach levels as high as those of GTP, in part owing to the extreme metabolic lability of ppGpp (a half life in bacteria of about 20 sec) coupled with its chemical instability.
-So far, (p)ppGpp has not been found in eukaryotes.
-If (p)ppGpp is indeed absent, it is possible the Mesh1 hydrolases function to degrade some compound other than (p)ppGpp that shares structural similarity to (p)ppGpp.
-We have embarked on structure-specificity studies with purified Mesh proteins in search of possible candidates that could provide clues to functions neutralized by Mesh.
+Direct identification of ppGpp in animal cells has proven difficult despite the high sensitivity of currently available chemical techniques, including mass-spectrometric metabolomic approaches.
+This is unexpected given that, in bacteria, ppGpp can reach mMolar levels, equal to GTP.
+This is in part attributable to the extreme metabolic lability of ppGpp (half-life about 20 seconds) coupled with its chemical instability under conditions normally used for isolating nucleotides.
+So far, (p)ppGpp has not been found in eukaryotes other than plants, and yet a functional, structurally bacteria-like ppGpp hydrolase (called Mesh-1) has been found to be biologically ubiquitous.
+If (p)ppGpp is indeed absent, we hypothesized that the Mesh1 hydrolases might function to degrade a compound similar to (p)ppGpp.
+We thus embarked on structure-specificity studies with purified Mesh1 proteins in search of possible candidates that could provide clues to substrates hydrolyzed by Mesh1.

 Regulatory effects of ppGpp on transcription

 While redundancies exist, the effects of these gene products are not quantitatively equivalent.
-As judged by transcription profiling, more genes (331) are affected by GreA overproduction when DksA is absent than when DksA is present (45), yet genes affected by DksA when GreA is absent show a very modest skew.
+As judged by transcription profiling, more genes, i.e.,331, are affected by GreA overproduction when DksA is absent than when DksA is present, i.e., 45; yet genes affected by DksA when GreA is absent show a very modest skew.
 Profiling indicates that the strongest activation by GreA occurs for gadA and gadE genes.
-We could verify this with PgadA– and PgadE–lacZ promoter transcriptional fusions as reporters, which serve to again localize activation to the level of transcription initiation rather than elongation.
+We could verify this with P gadA– and P gadE–lacZ promoter transcriptional fusions as reporters, which serve to again localize activation to the level of transcription initiation rather than elongation.
 To determine what functional attributes of GreA and DksA are responsible for their interactive effects on regulation, we used well known mutants of GreA and DksA with altered acidic residues in the tip of the coil-coil finger structure.
 When GreA or DksA is bound to RNA polymerase, the fingertip reaches through a secondary channel deep into RNA polymerase to reach a point near its catalytic center for transcription.
 There, the fingertip acidic residues are thought to provoke the classical effects of such factors on RNA chain elongation and relief of arrested elongation.
-While the mutants do abolish the classical functions, they do not alter the regulation of selected promoter-lacZ fusions.
+While the mutants do abolish the classical functions, they do not alter the regulation of selected promoter–lacZ fusions.
 This surprising observation strongly suggests that the regulatory features we uncovered represent new phenomena not easily explained by known behavior.

-- Vinella D, Potrykus K, Murphy H, Cashel M. Effects on growth by changes of the balance between GreA, GreB and DksA suggest mutual compeitition and functional redundancy in Escherichia coli.
-J Bacteriol 2012;194:261-273.
+- Vinella D, Potrykus K, Murphy H, Cashel MJ.
+Effects on growth by changes of the balance between GreA, GreB and DksA suggest mutual competition and functional redundancy in Escherichia coli.
+Bacteriol 2012;194:261-273.